kjayma/surveyor_gui/README.md

 ## Test environment

-If you want to try out surveyor-gui before incorporating it into an application, run
+If you want to try out surveyor-gui before incorporating it into an application, or contribute, clone the repository.
+Then run

     bundle install
     bundle exec rake gui_testbed